A Guide to Cleaning and Speeding up Your Slow Mac

 Open Activity Monitor, located in the Utilities folder, or find it with Spotlight or Siri.
 Select what you want to view in the, “View tabs,” radio group in the toolbar, such as CPU or memory.
 The table to the right of the toolbar shows a list of processes, with the most taxing ones on top.
 You can quit processes to make more of the CPU or ram available, but only quit them if you know what they are.

 If an app you need is using a disproportionate amount of system resources, try reinstalling it or contact the developer with your findings.

 Decluttering your desktop

 While it is convenient to drop your most used files on the desktop, the desktop process is constantly running.
 The more files that are there, the more ram is needed to retain the window, subtracting from what would be available for completing tasks.

 Therefore, it is a good idea if you have a lot of files on the desktop, it is a good idea to organize them into a couple of folders.

 As mentioned earlier, a lack of available disk space can be a leading cause of slower than expected performance.
 To make the best use of your Mac’s internal storage, macOS includes tools that let you store files remotely in order to save space locally, as well as other options to delete unnecessary files.

 To view recommendations and set options, choose Apple > About this Mac, and select the, “Storage,” radio button in the toolbar.
 In the scroll area, click the, “Manage,” button next to your startup disk, usually called Macintosh HD.
-The resulting dialog shows a table with options to store files in iCloud, remove watched iTunes movies and tv shows, review and remove space intensive apps and resources, and automatically remove items from the trash after thirty days.
+The resulting dialog shows a table with options to store files in iCloud, remove watched movies and tv shows, review and remove space intensive apps and resources, and automatically remove items from the trash after thirty days.